All players must register for tryouts before coming out, on the following website:

 My child enjoys other activities, like dance or baseball- will that be all right?

 Many travel soccer players participate in other activities.
 The coaches understand this, however, it is expected that a player’s primary commitment is to his or her soccer team.

 Generally speaking, travel teams practice twice a week for an hour and a half during the regular season.
-Additionally we have a third night with a special trainer to work on a specific aspect of the game such as conditioning, goalkeeping, shooting.
+Additionally, we have a third night with a special trainer to work on a specific aspect of the game such as conditioning, goalkeeping, shooting.

 I’ve heard travel soccer is essentially a year- round sport?

 Generally speaking, travel teams train and play, about 11 months out of the year.
 After tryouts in June, July is a quiet month for travel soccer players and most families opt to take their vacations then.
-Regular practices begin approximately with school year.
+Regular practices begin approximately with the school year.
 League play begins in October/November.
 The league season usually ends in February/March.
 Teams take a brief break for Christmas.
 There are teams who continue playing in tournaments and mini-seasons through May.
 Try-outs take place again in May/June.

 Tell me about the coaches?

 Coaches are thoroughly interviewed and vetted by the Director of Coaching, Director of Operations and the Travel Director.
 Whenever possible, they are watched while training a team and while coaching a game before being offered a position.
 We are proud of our coaching staff, which features licensed and experienced coaches.
 Furthermore, a number of our coaches hold European licenses, US licenses as well as National Youth Licenses or specific accreditation such as goal-keeping certificates.
-Their diverse backgrounds include time spent on National teams, professional club teams in the US, South America and Europe, and coaching experience at the high school and university level.
-If your children have participated in any of the clinics we offers, you’ve probably met several of our travel coaches already.
+Their diverse backgrounds include time spent on National teams, professional club teams in the US, South America, and Europe, and coaching experience at the high school and university level.
+If your children have participated in any of the clinics we offer, you’ve probably met several of our travel coaches already.

 As a parent, what are my obligations to a travel team?